 Amplitude is one of the few analytics solutions uniquely positioned to address all three dimensions of scalability.

-For Steven Jian, CTO and cofounder of Rocket Games [Rocket Game7, scalability was one of the main requirements for their analytics solution.
+For Steven Jian, CTO and cofounder of Rocket Games Rocket Games, scalability was one of the main requirements for their analytics solution.

 Rocket Games creates casino games for mobile platforms.
 As they gained traction, it was clear they were outgrowing their current mobile analytics vendors.
 Queries were slow and it would take 1-2 days for data to reach their dashboards.
 For a team that releases updates several times a week, on over 40 separate games and 4 different platforms, this was unacceptable.